Somatic Therapy Frequently Asked Questions

 Why the body?

-The body is the ultimate witness to love”.
-This quote by writer Ocean Vuong sums up for me why it is vital that the body is part of any sustained change in our physical, emotional, mental states.
 Our body is the vehicle of all our lived experiences- the ones we didn’t have the words for yet when we were too young; the place that holds the raw truth of our fears and pains regardless of what we might say or do on the outside; and yet also the landscape of our joys and pleasures.
 The body remembers how it has been loved, and how it was not.

 As such, when we include the body in sessions and there is a lived experience of safety, welcome and allowance, the body too remembers this, and there can often be sustained shifts which ripple out through multiple areas of our lives.